Interim Dean, Graves Business School The National FinTech Center Director

-Associate Dean, Graves Business School FinTech Center Director
+Interim Associate Dean, Graves Business School The National FinTech Center Associate Director

 Professor Sanjay Bapna is Professor and Chair of the Department of Information Science and Systems.
 Prof. Bapna received a BTech. in Chemical Engineering in 1981 from the Indian Institute of Technology, Kanpur, an MBA. in 1987, and a Ph.D. in Management Information Systems in 1992 from The University of Iowa.
 He has received many honors including the prestigious 2011 Best Paper award, the 2009 Best paper award from the internationally recognized National Decision Sciences Institute, the 1994 best paper award from the International Association of Computer Information Systems.
 Prof. Bapna has also secured several grants from the Department of Transportation and is an authority on analytics and modeling, as well as Commercial Vehicle operations.

-Tyneissa Walters is the Program Assistant of the Center for the Study of Blockchain and Financial Technology.
+Tyneissa Walters is the Program Coordinator of the Center for the Study of Blockchain and Financial Technology.
 She is a Certified Agile Scrum Master (CSM).
-Her background is in the field of agile project management and insurance sales.
-She specializes in project facilitation, graphic design, social media development and telemarketing.
+Her background is in the field of agile project management.
+She specializes in project facilitation, graphic design, social media development, and telemarketing.